 Work Zone Ahead signs can frustrate drivers on the road when slow traffic affects our daily routine.
-But we can lose a lot more than just a few minutes if we don’t follow traffic laws for construction areas.
+But drivers can lose a lot more than just a few minutes if they don’t follow traffic laws for construction areas.

 When driving through construction zones, follow these tips to help reduce your potential for accidents and other problems:

 - Slow down.
 Most sites are only a short distance overall and it takes only an extra 25 seconds to cover one mile traveling at 45 mph as compared with 65 mph.
 Virtually all states increase penalties for speeding through highway construction zones, and many mandate jail time for injuries caused by a driver speeding in a construction zone.

 - Maintain adequate following distance.
 Allow adequate space for controlled speed changes and stops.
 Riding the tailgate of the vehicle in front of you will not get you through any sooner.